Aspect Ratio Calculator

-See more common aspect ratios and resolutions.
+See a full list modern aspect ratios and resolutions.

-Displaying Video in a Different Aspect Ratio
+How to Convert Video to a Different Aspect Ratio

-Sometimes video in one aspect ratio needs to be displayed on a screen that is a different resolution, for example when displaying standard definition 4:3 TV on a high definition 16:9 display.
+Sometimes video in one aspect ratio needs to be displayed on a screen that is a different resolution, for example, when displaying standard definition 4:3 TV on a high definition 16:9 display.